Denver Slip and Fall Lawyers

 If you can establish that the property owner or person responsible for the property was negligent and caused your injury, you can recover compensation for your economic and non-economic losses resulting from the fall.

 A Slip and Fall Attorney at Levine Law Can Help

 Slip and fall cases can involve complex and technical legal points, especially in proving what duty the property owner owed to you.
-If the slip and fall occurred on public property, special rules for suing the government make a legal action even more complex.
-You need an experienced advocate on your side, and an experience lawyer can help you to understand and enforce your legal rights.
+If the slip and fall occurred on public property, special rules for suing the government to make a legal action even more complex.
+You need an experienced advocate on your side, and an experienced personal injury lawyer can help you to understand and enforce your legal rights.

 At Levine Law, our slip and fall attorneys are here to help.
 We have more than 20 years of experience representing injured victims in Denver and throughout Colorado, including those injured in falls, and we can put our legal experience to work on your case.
 Give us a call any time at 303-333-8000 or contact us online in order to schedule your free consultation and learn how we can represent you.
 Our phones are answered 24 hours a day.